carpentries/instructor-development/roles/mentors.md

 ## To Volunteer

-To join the mentoring program, email the Data Carpentry Associate Director at ebecker@datacarpentry.org.
+To join the mentoring program, email the Deputy Director of Assessment at kariljordan@carpentries.org.

 ## Resources and Checklists